demisto/content/Packs/Resecurity/Integrations/ResecurityMonitoring/README.md

-This package allows retrieving asset monitoring results from monitoring tasks that can be configured in Context and Risk platforms.
+This package allows retrieving asset monitoring results from monitoring tasks that can be configured in Resecurity® CTI and Resecurity® DRM platforms.
 This integration was integrated and tested with version 1.01 of ResecurityMonitoring

 ## Configure Resecurity Monitoring on Cortex XSOAR